carrcreative/DataPlusPrism/README.md

 Overview
 --------

-DataPlus is a lightweight DatastoreService helper, built on the [popular Fusion framework]().
+DataPlus is a lightweight Roblox DatastoreService helper, built on the [popular Fusion framework](https://github.com/carrcreative/fusion/).
 DataPlus, when packaged with Fusion, can bring DatastoreService ability to any game immediately.
 No advanced knowledge needed.

 **Please note:** DataPlus+Fusion packages will be coming out soon